-eightfold.ai uses the power of AI to bring talent acquisition, management, and diversity to a single platform.
+eightfold.ai uses the power of machine learning to bring talent acquisition, management, and diversity to a single platform.
 This helps to increase the effectiveness of recruiting operations resulting in faster hiring cycles, lower cost-to-hire and a fortified talent network.

 Product Management, User Experience Design, Visual Design